ltitus210/planet4-base/README.md

 # Greenpeace Planet 4

 This project provides the base for all Planet 4 sites.

 To create a new project, that is powered by Planet 4, fork this repository.

 ## Prerequisite

-You will need to have composer available on your system.
+- You will need to have PHP and composer available on your system.
-You will also need both git and subversion (since some core wordpress components are using svn).
+- You will also need both git and subversion (since some core wordpress components are using svn).
-You will mysql
+- You will also need mysql or mariadb installed as well.

 ## Installation

 All dependencies should be managed by [Composer](http://getcomposer.org).
 They are listed inside the `composer.json` file in the root of this repository.
 Install all required dependencies with one simple command:
 ```